jwrpalmer99/indy-walls/README.md

 3. Click-drag on the canvas to place the initial curve.
 4. Drag the red endpoint handles or green Bezier handles to adjust the curve.
 5. Use `+` and `-`, or Ctrl-scrollwheel, to change the number of generated wall segments.
-6. Use the check button or Enter to create wall segments, or X or Escape to cancel.
+6. Use the check button or Enter to create wall segments, or Escape to cancel.

-Generated segments use the last selected wall type from the standard wall type buttons.

 Bezier metadata is stored on each generated wall segment.
 Ctrl-left-click any generated segment to reopen the curve editor so it can be adjusted and re-applied.